skushagra/nlpflow/README.md

 ## Architecture

-nlp-tk is built on a modular architecture:
+nlpflow is built on a modular architecture:

 ```
 nlptk/